brennan-research/brennan-research.github.io/join/index.md

 # Join the group

-Thanks for your interest in the group!
+Thanks for your interest!
+As a [research group](https://brennan-research.github.io/team/),  we come from countries across the world and value diverse people, perspectives, backgrounds, lifestyle, and strive to create a positive environment for all people.
+It is of primary importance that we create a postive working environment and expect all members to treat other with respect.

 Before continuing, I encourage you to take a close look at our ongoing research and publications to make sure our interests align.

 Still interested, see below!